baohuy2209/inventoryoptimization/README.md

 ### 2. Forecasting Models

-To predict future demand, we implemented a variety of forecasting models, including:
+To predict future demand, we implemented a variety of forecasting models

-- Moving Averages: Basic models to understand trends and patterns.
-- Exponential Smoothing: Models designed to capture exponential trends and seasonality.
-- LSTM Neural Networks: Advanced models capable of capturing complex temporal patterns in data.

 ### 3. Demand Variability Analysis